How to make an origami swan

 1. Traditional origami paper

 This pack of origami paper comes in traditional designs with a great price point.
 There are 30 different designs and 60 sheets.
-They’re double-sided, too so if you’re looking to get into the hobby without splashing too much cash – this is a great option.

-2. Handmade origami paper
+2. Double-sided origami paper

-This is the origami paper we used for the steps photos – it’s great, because not only is it double-sided, but the sides are different colours so it really adds a little bit extra to those designs where you see both sides of the paper.
+This is the origami paper we used for the steps photos.
+It’s great, because not only is it double-sided, but the sides are different colours so it really adds a little bit extra to those designs where you see both sides of the paper.
 Plus it comes as loose leaf, which is handy.

-4. Plain origami paper
+3. Plain origami paper

-5. Patterned Origami paper gift set (Chiyogami)
+4. Patterned origami paper gift set (Chiyogami)

 Working with speciality origami paper can make the whole process more enjoyable, as it won’t rip, it’s easy to crease and the design won’t crack.
 It enables greater manipulation as it’s thinner than regular paper, so if you’re keen to get into origami, it’s worth investing in some proper paper.